-Quality control and assurance measures will be implemented to ensure proper calibration of instrumentation, confirm that appropriate sample collection and handling procedures are used, and assess if additional air monitoring and sampling in the Remediation Zone work area or at the Site perimeter is necessary.
+Quality control and assurance measures will be implemented to ensure proper calibration of instrumentation, confirm that appropriate sample collection and handling procedures are used, and assess if additional air monitoring and sampling in the RZ Work Area or at the Site perimeter is necessary.

 All real-time instrumentation will be calibrated according to the manufacturer's specifications prior to and after use each day.
-A record of this calibration will be logged on an appropriate form and this information will include: equipment manufacturer and model, serial number, factory calibration date and time, methodology, and results of the daily field calibration.
+A record of this calibration will be logged on an appropriate form, information that will include: equipment manufacturer and model, serial number, factory calibration date and time, methodology, and results of the daily field calibration.

-Air sampling will be performed using approved National Institute for Occupational Safety and Health (NIOSH) and/or USEPA methods as discussed previously.
+Air sampling will be performed using approved NIOSH and/or USEPA methods as discussed previously.
 Prior to sampling, the asbestos air sampling pumps will be properly calibrated to collect an adequate volume of air.
-As a consequence, a record of the calibration will be maintained and the information will include: equipment manufacturer, pump or canister identification number, calibrator type, time of calibration, and pre- and post-calibrated using National Institute of Standards and Technology (NIST) -certified calibration orifices prior to initiation of the program and at least quarterly thereafter.
+As a consequence, a record of the calibration will be maintained and the information will include: equipment manufacturer, pump or canister identification number, calibrator type, time of calibration, and pre- and post-calibration results to verify the flow rate was maintained.
+The PM10/TSP/PUF samplers will be calibrated using National Institute of Standards and Technology (NIST) -certified calibration orifices prior to initiation of the program and at least quarterly thereafter.
 Prior to sampling each day, the sampling flow rate will be verified to be operating at the proper set-point and the flow rate indicator reading will be recorded at the beginning and end of each day's sampling.